archisman-panigrahi/wombat/README.md

 Wombat is a scientific calculator for GNU/Linux using [Numbat](https://github.com/sharkdp/numbat) programming language.
 It keeps a live Numbat interpreter session in memory and shows the full output history in a scrollable log.
 Written in Rust, it uses GTK4+libadwaita and fully supports desktop and mobile devices running GNU/Linux.

-For Android and iOS, also see [Numbat-app](https://github.com/sharkdp/numbat-app), a similar cross-platform by Numbat's creator.
+For Android and iOS, also see [Numbat-app](https://github.com/sharkdp/numbat-app), a cross-platform app by Numbat's creator, providing similar functionality.

 ![wombat](data/screenshots/wombat.png)